-THE JOURNAL is run by a democratically elected editorial board as a forum for socialist ideas and action for the Labour Party, trade unions and wider campaigns.
+The journal is run by a democratically elected editorial board.
 We welcome criticisms, contributions and ideas for future articles.
-All the articles in Briefing reflect solely the opinions of the authors, writing in a personal capacity, unless otherwise stated.
+All contributions reflect solely the opinions of the authors, writing in a personal capacity, unless otherwise stated.

-Since February 2014, The Citizen, Journal of the Scottish Labour Campaign for Socialism, features in Labour Briefing.
+Since February 2014, The Citizen, journal of the Scottish Labour Campaign for Socialism, features in our magazine.

 When Briefing began, the Tories had just won the 1979 election.
 The Labour left, bitter at the Callaghan government’s betrayals, was about to take off.
 The Bennite challenge was beginning.
 We were organizing to take control of Labour local authorities from the moribund right, hoping to use them as bulwarks of defence and struggle against Thatcher’s government.
 In London, we were fighting for leadership of the Greater London Council.